ibm-cloud-docs/hp-virtual-servers/data-security.md

 Use the [web user interface](https://cloud.ibm.com/docs/services/hp-virtual-servers?topic=hp-virtual-servers-remove_vs) or the [ibmcloud CLI](https://cloud.ibm.com/docs/services/hp-virtual-servers?topic=hp-virtual-servers-clihpvs#clidelete) to delete your instance.
 The virtual server including all the data stored in it is deleted after the 7 day reclamation period, as described [here](https://cloud.ibm.com/docs/services/hp-virtual-servers?topic=hp-virtual-servers-remove_vs).

-The {{site.data.keyword.hpvs}}s data retention policy describes how long your data is stored after you delete the service.
+The {{site.data.keyword.hpvs}} data retention policy describes how long your data is stored after you delete the service.
 The data retention policy is included in the IBM Cloud Hyper Protect Virtual Servers service description, which you can find in the [Terms and Notices](https://www-03.ibm.com/software/sla/sladb.nsf/sla/bm-8680-01).